rafaelv90/design/README.md

 Content for design teams.

 To post new content, just create a new post file with the details of the content on the header.
-(The body of the post is NOT used, juts the meta-data)
+The body of your post will be displayed as a short comment about your link.

 `layout: post`
 `title:  "Your Title"`